7 days in Calabria, Italy itinerary: a complete guide

 Piedigrotta Beach > Piedigrotta cave church

-Pizzo Calabro is the last stop on our Calabria itinerary.
+Pizzo Calabro is the last stop in this Calabria itinerary.

-This village (located near the sea), is dotted with old palaces, squares, steep stairs, and white-painted houses from where it’s common to see old ‘nonne’ (grandmas) curiously looking at passing by tourists.
+This village (located near the sea) is dotted with old palaces, squares, steep stairs and white-painted houses from where it’s common to see old ‘nonne’ (grandmas) curiously looking at passing tourists.

 pizzo calabro italy